JakobHolkestadMolnes/IOT-Sound/README.md

 future work:
 earlier mentioned: "Possible future work includes sending mobile notifications to the user when the environment is getting *too busy* – according to the user's preferences."

 Multiple sensors could be used in one room in an attempt to make a map of the sound levels throughout the room.
 Reports could be generated about the average noise levels during a day, at specific times throughout a week, month, or year.
+The sensor data could be encrypted in order to protect the privacy of the location.

+For the rest of the project, the logs could be filtered in order to not display the same error message hundreds of times.

 ## References
 - Wikipedia contributors.
 (2022, November 28). *Transmission Control Protocol*.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 11:10, November 28, 2022, from https://en.wikipedia.org/w/index.php?title=Transmission_Control_Protocol&oldid=1124312705